marcelduin/Micrio.Blogpost.wasm-v3/README.md

 Everything added together, the new total of the *base engine* of Micrio was a whopping **791KB**; a bit too much for my liking.

-However, it's extremely neat that there is a C++ port of Micrio that would run natively on Linux and MacOS-systems.
-And I learned a lot from this.

-# 5. Second Rewrite: AssemblyScript
+# 3. Second Rewrite: AssemblyScript

-Fast forward a few months, to just after the [WebAssembly Summit](https://webassembly-summit.org/) in Mountain View in February 2020.
+Fast forward a few months, to just after having attended the awesome [WebAssembly Summit](https://webassembly-summit.org/) in Mountain View in February 2020.
 With a bundle of fresh energy and inspiration, I decided to see if I could use WebAssembly to improve the Micrio JavaScript client a second time.

 During the WebAssembly conference, I was very impressed by a [synth demo](https://www.youtube.com/watch?v=C8j_ieOm4vE) written in **[AssemblyScript](https://www.assemblyscript.org/)**, a language created specifically for WebAssembly, using the TypeScript syntax.
 Basically you can write (near) TypeScript, which compiles to a `.wasm`-binary.
 So anyone familiar with either TypeScript or JavaScript ES6 will not have a lot of difficulties using it.